 If you’re concerned that the hot water you’re receiving is either too hot or not hot enough, adjust the temperature dial on the front of the water heater.
 After waiting for a bit, check the water temperature at your faucet.
 If this tactic doesn’t work, it may be that your undersize water heater isn’t able to accommodate new fixtures that are draining on your water source (ie: high flow shower head).
 If this is the issue, you may need to purchase a larger water heater or get a tankless water heater.
 Keep in mind that drops in outdoor temperature will affect how hard your water heater has to work.
 Not only does your heater have to maintain the cold inbound water, but there’s also water cooling as it travels through the pipes.

 Hot Water Heater Leaking

-Noises are another issue you may come across with your hot water heater.
+Noises are another issue you may come across with your hot water heater in Kansas City.
 These can be caused by the metal parts expanding and contracting, drips, or minerals/hard water scale accumulations within the tank.
 In order to prevent water heater corrosion through ionization, water heaters include a magnesium or aluminum anode rod (pictured below) which is inserted through the top of the tank.
-The buildup of hard water sediment which heats up and explodes in the tank can also be the culprit behind your noisy hot water heater.
+The buildup of hard water sediment which heats up and explodes in the tank can also be the culprit behind your noisy hot water heater in Kansas City.
 To remedy this, you can flush out the tank or contact a professional to get it taken care of.